-The bring-forward rule is a provision that allows you to make non-concessional contributions (after-tax contributions) amounting to more than the contributions cap of $180,000 (FY 2016/2017) over a three-year period in the First Year by bringing forward the caps of the next 2 years.
+The bring-forward rule is a provision that allows Members to make non-concessional contributions (after-tax contributions) amounting to more than the contributions cap of $100,000 over a three-year period.
+Members can make up to 3 years’ worth of of non-concessional contributions in the First Year by bringing forward the caps of the next 2 years.
 However, this rule only applies if you are under the age of 65.

 Bring-Forward Provision for People Under 65

-If you are 64 years old or under and you make excess non-contributions, the bring-forward rule will automatically be triggered and bring forward the next two years’ non-concessional contributions – but certain conditions apply.
+If you are under 65 years old and you make excess non-contributions, the bring-forward rule will automatically be triggered and bring forward the next two years’ non-concessional contributions – but certain conditions apply.
 This means:

 - If the bring-forward rule is triggered prior to 1 July 2017, the total amount of non-concessional contributions you can make to your SMSF over a three-year period is $540,000.